-CDCPS welcomes visitors!
-All visitors must sign in at the office.
+With the full-time return to in-person learning for all students in 2021-2022, CDCPS is limiting the number of visitors within any school buildings.
+If you have a scheduled, pre-planned appointment or meeting, we ask all visitors to sign in at the office.
 Any unidentified adult in the building will be directed to the office by teachers, staff or parents.
 This includes any time parents need to pick up their child for an early release.
+We do ask all visitors to follow the health and safety protocols in place at CDCPS, including th4e use of masks within any building.